tejomaygadgil/Tonnetz/README.md

 # Das Tonnetz 🍩

-This is my implementation of [Neo-Riemannian chord triads](https://en.wikipedia.org/wiki/Neo-Riemannian_theory).
+This is my implementation of [Neo-Riemannian chord progressions](https://en.wikipedia.org/wiki/Neo-Riemannian_theory) using the [Tonnetz](https://en.wikipedia.org/wiki/Tonnetz) (tone network) as discovered by Euler.

 ## Getting Started